 The Key Marco Cat

-The Marco Cat is a find that was uncovered by the Smithsonian Institution in the late 1800s among Native American burial mounds - usually (sea) shell mounds - on Marco Island, also called Key Marco.
+The Marco Cat is a find that was uncovered by the Smithsonian Institution in the late 1800s among Native North American burial mounds - usually (sea) shell mounds - on Marco Island, also called Key Marco.

 The cat is a statue of a local big cat, perhaps a Florida Panther, buried by the Calusa native groups and considered one of the most important archaeological prizes in North America.
-Beause the fierce, warlike Calusa used the atlatl, it is likely that they migrated to Southwest Florida from Mexico, being related to the Aztecs.
+Because the fierce, warlike Calusa used the atlatl, it is likely that they migrated to Southwest Florida from Mexico, being related to the Aztecs.

 Panther of the Paradise Coast

 The 6-inch tall kneeling cat is a cross between a cougar and a man and must be a mythological symbol of the extinct Calusa Nation, perhaps a shamanic and/or a spirit- or medicine guide of some sort.

 Key Marco is the name of the archaeological dig in which the cat statue was discovered.

 The lead archaeologist on this dig in 1895-6 was Dr. Frank Hamilton Cushing.
 He and his team uncovered at least 1,000 artifacts from the dig, the largest collection of wood artifacts ever found in the Eastern USA.
 The dig site was filled in, smoothed, and used a the foundation for a current housing subdivision, while a second shell mound is located at the south end of the island and still in tact as of this writing.

 Interestingly, the Collier Area Transit bus (CAT) has used a pouncing panther logo and the Everglades had supported some of the elusive Florida Panther cougar species.
 IN fact, as of 2011, the panther seems to be reproducing and spreading through the Everglades somewhat more than previously seen.

 Calusa Alligator Carving